shian15810/eslint-config-typesafeconfig/README.md

 # eslint-config-typesafeconfig

-Eslint base configuration (eslintrc) to extend from with emphasis on type safety.
+ESLint base configuration (eslintrc) to extend from with emphasis on type safety.